imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-birds.md

 This dream predicts a period of success and well-being.

-This article is merely informative; Dream Insights does notWe do not have the authority to make a diagnosis or recommend a treatment.
+This article is merely informative; AnalyzeMyDream does notWe do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult a psychologist to discuss your particular case.

 ### Bibliography